christiankopac/emacs/docs/denote-workflow.md

 1. Full-text search for common topics
 2. Refactor note structure if needed
 3. Review and clean up keywords
-4. Create meta notes (notes about notes)
+4. Create meta denote (denote about denote)
 5. Visualize and document your knowledge graph

 ---